juggledad/pypi-info/README.md

 Eventually the flow will be adapted to store the data (one row for each Pi) in an SQLite database and a database will be created to siaplay the results.

 # Installation
-open a terminal on your Raspberry Pi. copy
 Running the following command will download and run the script **pypi-install.sh**.
 If you want to review the contents of the script first, you can view it [here](https://github.com/juggledad/pypi-info/blob/main/pypi-install.sh).
 ```
 bash <(curl -sL https://raw.githubusercontent.com/juggledad/pypi-info/main/pypi-install.sh)